 A vaccine trial against pneumonia seeks volunteers in Tampa

-Federal health authorities recommend a pneumococcal vaccine for all children 2 and under, all adults over 64, and people of all ages with certain medical conditions.
+Federal health authorities recommend a pneumococcal vaccine for children 2 and under, adults over 64 and people of all ages with certain medical conditions.

 A new vaccine to protect against pneumonia and meningitis is being tested in people over 50.
 The Phase 3 trial of the experimental vaccine, made by the pharmaceutical giant Merck, is taking place internationally, with several sites in Florida.